Brothers Grimm Article

 So many evil stepmothers in the Brothers Grimm Fairy Tales.
 But why?

 Let’s look at the famous fairy tale of Snow White.
-In the first edition of their fairy tales, it is her mother, the queen, who cannot stand her beauty and tries to kill her.
+In the first edition of their fairy tales, her mother, the queen, cannot stand her beauty and tries to kill her.

-And this is not the only fairy tale where the Grimms changed mothers into stepmothers.
+This is not the only fairy tale in which the Grimms change mothers into stepmothers.

 But why?